neverfap-deluxe/nfd-api/content/practices/UOJ--P--catch-it-out.md

   categories: [ "uncondition-over-judgement" ]
   # image: "/images/face.jpg"
   slug: "catch-it-out"

+  what: "Learn which specific situations cause us to be judgemental."
+  how: "Make a mental note and observe whenever we make a judgement of any kind."
+  when: "When you make a judgement."
+  duration: "2 - 10 seconds per observation."

 ---

 This exercise is great for helping us understand when and why we make judgements throughout our day.